-Gluten is a protein that is found in grains such as wheat, barley and rye.
-It's found in most breads, cereals, pastas and many processed foods.
+Gluten is a protein that is found in grains such as wheat, barley, and rye.
+It’s found in most types of bread, cereals, pasta, and many processed foods.
 It is also the main ingredient of seitan, which makes up a lot of the mock meats on the market.

 People who have celiac disease develop an immune reaction to gluten that damages the intestine, so they need to avoid gluten.
 For most other people, there is no real need to avoid gluten.

 Yes, you can!
 You can enjoy foods from all the vegan food groups.
 Just make sure to choose gluten-free grains and packaged products that are labeled gluten-free, and avoid seitan and mock meats that contain wheat protein..

 - Protein-packed foods: legumes (beans, peas, chickpeas, fava beans, lupin beans, lentils), soy and soy products (tofu, edamame, tempeh, TVP, soy milk), quinoa.

 - Gluten-free grains: teff, rice, buckwheat, corn, gluten-free oats, amaranth, gluten-free bread, crackers, and cereals.

 - Fruit and vegetables.

 - Nuts, seeds, and nut and seed butters (such as peanut butter and tahini).

 More like this: